 James is represented by the following galleries:

 Day Gallery (Blackheath, New South Wales)

 Uralla Gallery (Uralla, New South Wales)

 Satch and Co Gallery (Holbrook, New South Wales)

-His artworks are held in private collections in Australia and overseas.
+His works are held in private collections in Australia, Europe, US and Southeast Asia.